arg0NNY/BetterAnimations/docs/create/parsing.md

 ## Immediate injects

-Immediate injects are injects parsed in advance to the parsing that happens when the animation triggers.
+**Immediate injects** are injects that are parsed in advance to the parsing that happens when the animation triggers.
 See [Initialize stage](#initialize-stage).

 Here is the list of all the _immediate injects_ available in _BetterAnimations_:
 - <InjectRef inject="module" />